top of page

 Agitation, heat and water can cause non-superwash wool to felt, even accidentally.
 So if you’re clumsy with laundry (no judgment here!), you’ll want to keep this in mind.

 So… Which One Should You Choose?
-Superwash vs Non-Superwash Wool
+The Difference Between Superwash Wool and Non-Superwash Wool

 That really depends on your project, your values and your lifestyle.